trevinwisaksana/Soap/README.md

 </h3>

 <p align="center">
   Soap uses machine learning to detect when the motion of the user's hand indicates that this person is washing their hands.
-Here's a demo of it working.
+Here's a demo of how it works.
 <p/>

 <div align="center">